 Anal play with a partner needs patience, excellent communication, and trust.
 That means taking your time at every stage—all the way from initial discussions through to the very first time you are penetrated or penetrate someone else.

-If you don't use lube generally during sex, then you're missing out—and you absolutely should.
-It's not such a big deal if you're having vaginal sex as the more a woman is aroused, the moister she becomes.
-But that's not the case with anal sex, so you need loads of lube to keep things moving nice and smoothly.
+But that's not the case with anal sex, so you need lots of lube to keep things moving nice and smoothly.
 Don't save the lube for the main event, however, bring it into your foreplay for some super-intense hand job or fingering action.